20 Best UI/UX Online Design Communities to Join: Discord, Slack...

 1. Share your design to land on job opportunities:

 Although great works require talent, it needs an opportunity to be seen.
+And finding work in the UX industry can be a little daunting.
 Via social networking, you can increase the exposure of your works and even get the opportunity to be seen by well-known manufacturers.